MattMcFarland/sequelize-relay/docs/References/module_imports.md

 # Module Imports

-Some boilerplate for importing all the modules.
-I typically comment out the ones I'm not using so I dont have to look them up again.
+Some boilerplate for importing all the modules into a graphql schema.js file.
+I typically comment out the ones I'm not using so I don't have to look them up again.

 ```javascript